martin-lizner/trezor-ssh-agent/README.md

 * Provide PIN/Passphrase if asked.
 * Confirm identity sign operation on the device - "SSH login to: btc.rulez".
 ![Success](https://github.com/martin-lizner/commons/raw/master/trezor-ssh-agent/login.png)

+#### KeepKey Users
+* Make sure Chrome browser is switched off if you have KeepKey extension installed
+* After started the application use Edit Settings menu item to set DEVICE=keepkey property in the settings file
+  * You can also access settings file in your Windows user directory under name Trezor_Agent.properties
+* After you have made changes to settings file, please restart the Trezor SSH Agent

 #### Agent Forwarding
 You can also use Trezor SSH Agent with "agent forwarding" option set in SSH client.
 This would enable chaining connections back to original agent.